eurofurence/reg-helm-chart/README.md

 To run the unittests, use the [helm-unittest/helm-unittest](https://github.com/helm-unittest/helm-unittest) helm plugin or docker container.

 If you have the plugin installed, `helm unittest .` runs all unit tests on the command line.
+Your current directory must be `charts/eurofurence-registration-system`.

 ## Configuring IntelliJ